carbon-language/carbon-lang/clang/docs/LanguageExtensions.rst

 can determine whether the declaration is present by checking whether the address of that declaration is non-NULL.

-If there a multiple declarations of the same entity, the availability attributes must either match on a per-platform basis or later declarations must not have availability attributes for that platform.
+If there are multiple declarations of the same entity, the availability attributes must either match on a per-platform basis or later declarations must not have availability attributes for that platform.
 For example: